- Student consultations

 Research Group Responsibilities.pdf

 4) It might be more helpful to have a career development review with someone relatively close in discipline – rather than necessarily with the Head of Department.

 We have considered whether career development reviews for academic staff might be more effective in some cases if managed differently – for example compulsory five-yearly reviews might also be carried out by Associate Heads of Department; and/or staff could be encouraged to take-up non-compulsory reviews more frequently if these could be carried out by Heads of Research Groups, or other senior staff in the relevant field.
 Proposals to pilot a scheme of 'Career Development Discussions' for academic staff are being considered by Good Practice Committee in Hilary term 2018.

 1) Feedback indicated that most staff felt that they had good access to appropriate training to support them in undertaking their current role.
 However, some felt that training was not encouraged.

-More training sessions have/will be run ‘in house’ (e.g. on supporting students in difficulties, on implicit bias); information on some training has been circulated in the new weekly bulletin.
+More training sessions have been run ‘in house’ (e.g. on supporting students in difficulties, on implicit bias); information on some training has been circulated in the new weekly bulletin.
 The department will continue to take opportunities to reinforce the message that training is supported/encouraged.
 The department will also consider mechanisms to support staff who wish to develop the skills and experience to enable them to move beyond their current role.